Club Tijuana

-Club Tijuana Xoloitzcuintles de Caliente, simply known as Xolos de Tijuana or Xolos, is a Mexican professional football club based in Tijuana, Baja California, that competes in Liga MX, the top division of Mexican football.
-The club was founded in 2007, which plays its home games at the Estadio Caliente.
-Its badge is the founder's (Jorge Hank) hairless Xoloitzcuintle, Hermoso.
+Club Tijuana Xoloitzcuintles de Caliente, also known as Xolos de Tijuana, is a professional football club based in Tijuana, Baja California.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio Caliente.
+Founded in 2007, it competed in the second level until 2011, when they won promotion to Liga MX.
+The club's badge is the founder's (Jorge Hank) hairless Xoloitzcuintle.
+Tijuana is one of seven Mexican clubs that have never been relegated.

+Domestically, Club Tijuana has won one Liga MX title, obtaining it only a year and a half after their promotion.

-On May 21, 2011, the club earned promotion to Mexico's top division after winning the Campeón de Ascenso 2011 by defeating Irapuato.
-Just a year and a half later, they made history after winning their first and only Liga MX title, finished as the champions of the Apertura 2012.
+On 21 May 2011, the club earned promotion to top division, winning the Campeón de Ascenso 2011 by defeating Irapuato 2–1 on aggregate.

 History

 The club is the 2nd latest in a long line of league teams in the city of Tijuana.
 Gallos Caliente was instituted in the summer of 2006 but it disappeared that same year.
 Then some businessmen from Tijuana bought the Guerreros de Tabasco and moved it to Tijuana, becoming Club Tijuana Xoloitzcuintles de Caliente.
 The team and owner announced the construction of Estadio Caliente, a new stadium with a capacity for 33,333 people near Grupo Caliente's Agua Caliente Racetrack.
 Jorge Alberto Hank, the son of Jorge Hank Rhon, is the president of the team.
-They became the Apertura 2012 champions after defeating Toluca 4–2 in a two-legged series.

 The team advanced to the Primera División de México with a win at home over Irapuato, 2–1 on May 21, 2011.

-Jorge Alberto Hank and Gog Murguia Fernandez, the vice president, became the youngest executives in the history of Mexican professional football to be at the head of a club in the Primera División de México.
+Jorge Alberto Hank and Gog Murguia Fernandez, the vice president, became the youngest executives in the history of Mexican first-tier football.

 The First Title

 Joaquín del Olmo promoted the club to Primera División de México in 2011.

 The team obtained its first title in the Apertura 2010 tournament, after having finished as general leader during the regular tournament, which gave them a direct pass to the semi-finals.
 In the semi-finals the Xolos faced Albinegros de Orizaba.
 In both semifinal legs, the Xolos and Albinegros finished 0–0, with the aggregate score 0–0 too.
 The position that the Xolos had during the regular tournament permitted them to pass to the final against the Tiburones Rojos de Veracruz.

-In the first leg the "Xolos" had a surprise win 0–2 in the Estadio Luis "Pirata" Fuente in Veracruz, while in their field they won again 1–0 and this way Tijuana obtained half a ticket towards the Mexican football maximum circuit, the Primera División Mexicana.
+In the first leg the "Xolos" had a surprise 2–0 win in the Estadio Luis "Pirata" Fuente in Veracruz, while in their field they won again 1–0 and this way Tijuana obtained half a ticket towards the first tier of Mexican football, the Primera División Mexicana.

 The Tijuana Xoloitzcuintles played their first game in Mexico's Primera Division "We've just started".

 Estadio Caliente's capacity was increased after the team's promotion.